Remembering George Southwell of Main Street, the King of Band Music

 The building at 17 East 39th Street in 1940 no longer exists.

-In 1930, Gail Southwell invested in the Southwell Building, described in the historic district application for the South Side historic district as one of the most distinctive buildings on Main Street.
-This two story art deco commercial building was designed by McKecknie and Trask architects.
+In 1930, Gail Southwell invested in the Southwell Building, described in the historic district application for the South Side landmark district as one of the most distinctive buildings on Main Street.
+McKecknie and Trask architects designed this two-story art deco commercial building.
 “A white terra cotta banding at the roofline is broken by funnel-shaped lights of polychrome terra cotta, throwing light down on the sidewalk.”

 A 1909-1950 Sanborn Fire Insurance map of the area.